guireibar/teamcity-documentation/topics/create-pipeline.md

 ## Import Sample Project

-TeamCity allows saving a project's configuration in Kotlin or XML.
-That's what we did with the sample project, so you can easily import it to your server.
-To do this:
+This tutorial uses a sample project with five separate build configurations which we are about to connect.
+To follow the tutorial, you can fork the [sample repository](https://github.com/mkjetbrains/TodoApp-NoChain-KTS) and repeat the steps below on your TeamCity server.

+To import the sample project:
 1. Go to __Administration | Projects__ and click __Create project__.
-2. In the _Repository URL_ field, enter the [sample project's](https://github.com/mkjetbrains/TodoApp-NoChain-KTS) URL and click __Proceed__.
+2. In the _Repository URL_ field, enter the [sample repo URL](https://github.com/mkjetbrains/TodoApp-NoChain-KTS) and click __Proceed__.
-   >__Fork sample projects to get full control__
-   >Note that sample repositories are restricted to edit.
-To be able to tweak the source code during the tutorial, you need to fork both the settings repo and the [source code repo](https://github.com/mkjetbrains/todoapp-backend).
-Then, change the values of `namesAndTags` and `url` parameters in the `.teamcity/settings.kts` file, so they correspond to your forks.
-   >This step is completely optional — feel free to just use our sample sources for a quick walkthrough.
-3. TeamCity will detect the `settings.kts` file, which corresponds to a TeamCity project's settings saved in Kotlin format.
+3. TeamCity will detect the `settings.kts` file, which corresponds to a TeamCity project's settings saved in [Kotlin format](kotlin-dsl.md).
 Leave the default settings and proceed.
 4. TeamCity will import the sample project's settings and redirect you to its __General Settings__ page.
 Here, you can scroll a bit and see the _TodoBackend_ subproject.
 Click it to view all the created build configurations.

-Now you can start chaining them.
+Now we can start chaining them!

-## Configure Artifact Dependency
+## Configure Snapshot Dependency

 The _TodoApp_ build configuration compiles a `.jar` application and publishes it to the `build/libs/` directory.
-The _TodoImage_ configuration builds a Docker image out of this `.jar`.
+The _TodoImage_ configuration has to build a Docker image out of this `.jar`.

-To pass the `.jar` from one configuration to another, we need to create an __artifact dependency__ between them.
-This way, when each new _TodoApp_ build finishes and produces an artifact, TeamCity will use this artifact in the following _TodoImage_ build.
+To create a synchronized pipeline, or chain, you need to connect these builds with a _snapshot dependency_.
+We use the word _snapshot_ to describe a specific state of the project's sources, or basically a specific commit.
+If you connect multiple builds with snapshot dependencies, they are guaranteed to process the same sources.

+>In special cases, you can create a chain where revision synchronization is disabled.
+Read more about advanced features of snapshot dependencies [here](snapshot-dependencies.md).

 A dependency determines how one build depends on another, and thus is created in the settings of the dependent build.
 In our case, it's _TodoImage_.
-Let's go to its settings and add an artifact dependency:
+Let's go to its settings and add a snapshot dependency:
-1. Open the __Dependencies__ settings tab (you might need to click __Show more__ to display this item) and click __Add new artifact dependency__.
+1. Open the __Dependencies__ settings tab (you might need to click __Show more__ to display this item) and click __Add new snapshot dependency__.
+2. Select _TodoApp_ as a build config to depend on.
+3. Leave the default settings and save the dependency.

+## Configure Artifact Dependency

+To pass the `.jar` from one configuration to another, we need to create an _artifact dependency_ between them.
+This way, when each new _TodoApp_ build finishes and produces an artifact, TeamCity will use this artifact in the following _TodoImage_ build.

+To add an artifact dependency in _TodoImage_:
+1. Open the __Dependencies__ settings tab and click __Add new artifact dependency__.
 2. Select _TodoApp_ as a build configuration to depend on.
 3. Choose to get artifacts from the build from the same chain, as we are about to chain these builds.
 4. In _Artifacts rules_, specify that we want to import the specific artifact as `todo.jar` — enter `todo.jar => build/libs/todo.jar`.